Select Department

 Phase Cancellation or Phase Inversion

 In a nutshell, the idea is to have two copies of the tune in stereo and to invert the phase one copy and then play them together simultaneously.
-When perfectly in phase you will cancel out the vocal.
+When perfectly in phase the result will be that you will cancel out the vocal.

-If you are aiming to create an acapella then you’ll need an instrumental version of the track you are using and then by following the same phase inversion steps you will be left with the vocal.
+If you are aiming to create an acapella (or extract acapella from a track) then you’ll need an instrumental version of the track you are using and then, by following the same phase inversion steps, you will be left with the vocal.

-Duplicate the track, swap the stereo channels in the second one, and then use the invert effect.
+First, duplicate the track.
+Then swap the stereo channels in the second one, and, finally, then use the invert effect.
 By inverting your phase you are mirroring your audio.

-If you then play your two audio tracks together, you will cut out the vocals and create instrumental tracks.
+When you then play your two audio tracks together, you will cut out the vocals and create instrumental-only tracks.

 Case Study: Slynk